1 Day Inca Trail TRIP DETAILS

 - Upgrade to Vistadome: $67 USD per person (Return only)

 - Stay the night in Aguas Calientes 2*3*or 4* hotel.
-(We will arrange your return train back to Cusco for the next day)
+(We will arrange your return train back to Cusco for the next day, however you need to book your own hotel)

 CHECK YOUR SHORT INCA TRAIL TREK AVAILABILITY BY CLICKING ON MONTH OF YOUR CHOICE!